 4.2.
 The Veterinarian may require a Racer to use a muzzle, or recommend disqualification in case of extreme behaviour.
 The Veterinarian will check whether the muzzle meets the physiological requirements of the dog (ie. if it can breathe easily, therefore keep itself cool).
 If not, they will suggest an alternative type of muzzle.

 4.3.
 It is forbidden to use choking or studded collars!

 4.4.
 It is allowed to give treats to the dog during the Race, thereby increasing its motivation.

 4.5.
 Use of clickers is not allowed.

 4.6.
 The Racer in the Duo is held responsible for their dog’s behaviour.
-The Racer has to pick up the dog’s droppings from even the dog lavatory area and dispose of them in the marked bins.
+The Racer shall collect the excrement of the dog competing in the pair and dispose of it in the bins provided.

 4.7.
 The Racer has to keep the dog on a leash even on the track.
 They are also obligated to not let go of the leash during the race or during the whole event; the dog must be prevented from breaking free.
 If this nevertheless happens, the Racer is obligated to rectify the situation immediately.
 Failure to do so leads to disqualification.
 If the Racer has difficulties getting their dog under control again, they may ask any of the other Racers or the assistant organizers delegated by the Organiser for help.
 The combined use of a harness and running belt is highly recommended to avoid such situations!